-Each CDR circuit extracts bits from the associated serial data stream and clocks these bits into the Shifter/Framer at the bit-clock rate.
-When enabled, the Framer examines the data stream looking for one or more COMMA or K28.5 characters at all possible bit positions.
-The location of this character in the data stream is used to determine the character boundaries of all following characters.
+Each CDR circuit extracts bits from the associated serial data stream and clocks these bits into the shifter/framer at the bit clock rate.
+When enabled, the framer examines the data stream looking for one or more COMMA or K28.5 characters at all possible bit positions.
+The location of this character in the data stream determines the character boundaries of all following characters.